korylprince/chronicle/README.md

 #Usage#

-`godoc github.com/korylprince/chronicle`

-Or read the source.
+Read the source.
 It's pretty simple and readable.

 The following Enviroment Variables are configurable: